JASHWANTHS07/Coding-Raja-Technologies-Internship/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the APACHE License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Icons used in this project are from [Font Awesome](https://fontawesome.com/).
-- Original design inspiration and code structure by [OpenAI GPT-3](https://beta.openai.com/).